Your Identity

 Once you have your extended list, try to combine items that represent the same thing.
 Maybe you wrote “professional” because you feel you are a professional, but also “accountant.”
 After all, that’s your job.
 In this instance, they might represent the same thing for you.

 The idea is to narrow things down to their essence.
-You should wind up with a final list.
-Before you finish this list, make sure that you have placed the role of “Individual” somewhere in the list.
+Eventually, you will wind up with a trimmed-down list that will look very familiar and obvious.
+Before you finish this list, make sure that you have placed the role of “Individual” somewhere in there.
 That is you.
-You must have that role in there, and I will explain why shortly.
+You must have that role on the list, and I will explain why shortly.

 2 Defining Your Roles